Motion and Force Planning for Manipulating Heavy Objects by Pivoting: Related Work

 \section{Related Work}

 The use of external environment contacts to enhance the in-hand manipulation capability was first studied by Chavan-Dafle in \cite{Dafle2014}.
-More recently Hou \textit{et. al} have referred to the use of environment contact as \textit{shared grasping} wherein they treat the environment as an additional finger \cite{hou2020manipulation}.
+More recently Hou \textit{et. al} \cite{HouMason2018} have developed a planning algorithm for quasi-static reorientation of 3D objects on a table using a parallel-jaw gripper by having 3D mesh model of the objects.
+However, they are using a gripper with a special mechanism to allow pivoting at the gripper-object contact and compliant rolling at the object-table contact.
+In another research, they have referred to the use of environment contact as \textit{shared grasping} wherein they treat the environment as an additional finger \cite{HouMason2020}.
 They have provided stability analysis of shared grasping by using \textit{Hybrid Force-Velocity Control} (HFVC).
 Murooka \textit{et. al.} \cite{Murooka2015} proposed a method for pushing a heavy object by an arbitrary region of a humanoid robot.
 Polverini \textit{et. al.} \cite{Polverini2020} also developed a control architecture for a humanoid robot which is able to exploit the complexity of the environment to perform the pushing task of a heavy object.
 Pivoting was first was first introduced by Aiyama \textit{et. al.} \cite{aiyama1993pivoting} as a new method of graspless/non-prehensile manipulation.
 Based on this method, Yoshida \textit{et. al.} \cite{yoshida2007pivoting,yoshida2008whole,yoshida2010pivoting} developed a whole-body motion planner for a humanoid robot to autonomously plan a pivoting strategy for manipulating bulky objects.
 They first planned a sequence of collision-free Reeds and Shepp paths (especially straight and circular paths in $\mathbb{R}^2$), then convert these paths into a sequence of pivoting motions.
 However, this method is limited to the motion on Reeds and Shepp curves to satisfy a nonholonomic constraint, which is not always required.
 Thus, it is not a general, efficient, and optimum way to manipulate objects between two given poses, especially when there are no obstacles in the workspace.
 Hence, we propose a general gait planning method as an optimization problem by defining the \textit{intermediate poses} and using the ScLERP to manipulate the object by gaiting between any two arbitrary poses.
+Although there are task-space based force control algorithms~\cite{bouyarmane2018quadratic,khatib1995inertial}, they do not consider planning through the hybrid dynamics created by the intermittent contact.
+Furthermore~\cite{bouyarmane2018quadratic} approximates the second order friction cone as a polyhedral cone, which can lead to infeasible solutions even when feasible plans exist.